ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 ----------|------------
 `location` | The actual physical location of the Dedicated Hardware plan instance, which might differ from the REGION.
 The location can be in any {{site.data.keyword.cloud_notm}} location, including major regions and locations outside the major regions.
 For more information, see [{{site.data.keyword.IBM}} global data centers](https://www.ibm.com/cloud/data-centers/){:new_window}{: external}.
 `hipaa` | Either `true` or `false`.
 `kms_instance_crn` | An optional parameter that must be set to the CRN of the Key Protect instance housing the encryption key for BYOK.
 All {{site.data.keyword.cloudant_short_notm}} environments are encrypted.
 If you would like to BYOK with Key Protect, supply the CRN of the Key Protect instance that holds the encryption key.
-Otherwise, do not supply this parameter in the CLI, which means the environment is encrypted with an {{site.data.keyword.cloudant_short_notm}}-managed key.
-Note that in order to BYOK with Key Protect, ensure {{site.data.keyword.cloudant_short_notm}} has been authorized to access the selected key management service instance.
+Otherwise, don't supply this parameter in the CLI, which means the environment is encrypted with an {{site.data.keyword.cloudant_short_notm}}-managed key.
+In order to BYOK with Key Protect, ensure that {{site.data.keyword.cloudant_short_notm}} is authorized to access the selected key management service instance.
 You can manage service-to-service authorizations at any time by visiting **Manage** > **Security** > **Identity and Access** and choosing **Authorizations**.
 `kms_key_crn` | This parameter is required if you use the `kms_instance_crn` parameter.
 Otherwise, it must not be supplied in the CLI command.
 The `kms_key_crn` parameter is set to the CRN of the encryption key stored in the Key Protect instance defined by the `kms_instance_crn` parameter.
 {: caption="Table 2.
 Additional parameters" caption-side="top"}